Anki Backlog Rescue: Settings, Habits, and Filters to Clear Reviews Fast

 If you’ve got nested decks, use parent limits to tame the whole forest.
 Set the parent to your total daily target (say, 150 reviews, 15 new), and let child decks inherit.
 It prevents a single topic from eating your day.
 Bonus: decision fatigue goes down because the system caps itself.

-Weekly Maintenance: A Ten-Minute Sunday Reset
+Weekly Anki Maintenance: Ten-Minute Sunday Reset

 Open stats, skim, adjust.
 That’s it: